barreira-xy/barreira-xy.github.io/_posts/2023-11-12-motvation.md

 ---
 layout: post
-title:  "Post example"
+title:  "Motivation"
-date:   2019-10-26 10:00:40
+date:   2023-11-12 23:00:40
-blurb: "A look at an example post using Bay Jekyll theme."
+blurb: "My motivation to the blog, as a reminder to myself why I'm doing this"
 og_image: /assets/img/content/post-example/Banner.jpg
 ---